-In this post we take a look at how you can leverage the slick Vite environment at the heart of
+In this post, we have a look at how you can leverage the slick Vite environment at the heart of

 SvelteKit to generate Next-Gen, responsive images.
 We also look at some techniques pioneered by

-to minimise Cumulative Layout Shift.
-If you you don't yet know what that is don't worry we'll visit
+image optimization guru Addy Osmani to minimize Cumulative Layout Shift.
+If you don’t yet know what that is, don’t

-some of the terms used here next.
+worry, we'll visit some terms used here, next.
 We'll also have a brief introduction to the

 Responsive is just a way of saying your app adjusts to the user device's display width.
-This means the buttons are not so small that when you open the app on your phone it's difficult to press them.
-Responsiveness is a ranking factor for Google mostly because responsive sites create great user experience.
-Responsive images scale down to fit the browser window width (so you don't have to scroll across to the see the rest of the image or have it abruptly cropped).
+This means the buttons are not so small that when you open the app on your phone, it’s difficult to press them.
+Responsiveness is a ranking factor for Google, mostly because responsive sites create great user experience.
+Responsive images scale down to fit the browser window width (so you don't have to scroll across to see the rest of the image, or have it abruptly cropped).
 For these devices, with smaller screens, we can safely serve a lower resolution image.
 This will be smaller, allowing the page to load faster.
 Which brings us back to enhanced user experience.

 What an awful user experience!
 Which is why cumulative layout shift is a core metric used by Google's page ranking algorithm.
 Pictures can be a cause of CLS.
 We will see that if we add a placeholder (smaller file which takes up the same layout space as the ultimate image) we can eliminate Cumulative Layout Shift.

-can load our placeholders initially (these will be smaller that ultimate image) and defer loading
+We can load our placeholders initially (these will be smaller than the ultimate image) and defer

 We will dovetail all these techniques together to create the ultimate user experience.
 This should lead to higher ranking for our site pages.